ICGC-TCGA-PanCancer/pancancer-documentation/docs/dev_node_ova_shared.md

 * create new SeqWare workflows in this "working_dir/master" directory, please see the Developer Getting Started Guide at http://seqware.io
 * you can compile SeqWare workflows on your local computer or on the VM
 * launch SeqWare workflow(s) on your VM to test them and monitor their results
-* package your workflow as a zip bundle (see Developer guide) once your testing is complete, this can be distributed to other clouds for installation and execution in Phase II or Phase III
+* package your workflow as a zip bundle once your testing is complete, this can be distributed to other clouds for installation and execution in Phase II or Phase III.
+See [Test Run the Production BWA Workflow](run_bwa.md) and [Create, Test, and Package a New Workflow](create_workflow.md).

 ## Detailed Steps Using VirtualBox Locally